probe-rs/webpage/src/docs/knowledge-base/cmsis-packs.md

             end: number
           # Marks the memory as the memory which the chip boots from.
           is_boot_memory: boolean
+          # List of cores that can access this region
+          cores:
+            - core name
+      - !Nvm:
+          range:
+            # The start address of the memory (inclusive).
+            start: number
+            # The end address of the memory (inclusive).
+            end: number
+          # Marks the memory as the memory which the chip boots from.
+          is_boot_memory: boolean
+          # List of cores that can access this region
+          cores:
+            - core name
+      - !Generic:
+          range:
+            # The start address of the memory (inclusive).
+            start: number
+            # The end address of the memory (inclusive).
+            end: number
+          # List of cores that can access this region
+          cores:
+            - core name
     # A list of all the used flash algorithms.
     flash_algorithms:
       # The name of the flash algorithm.
       - string
-# A hashmap of all the available flash algorithms.
+# A list of all the available flash algorithms.
 flash_algorithms:
     # The name of the flash algorithm.
-  name:
-    # The name of the flash algorithm.
-    name: string
+  - name: string
     # A description of the flash algorithm.
     description: string
     # Marks the algorithm to be used as the default algorithm.